Bayesian Knockoff Filter

 \section{Conclusion}

 The knockoff procedure is a powerful tool to select important features with a control over the FDR.
-We incorporate the knockoff method into the Bayesian framework and propose a more powerful BKF, where the knockoff variables, instead of being generated only once and fixed, are also updated in the Gibbs sampling steps.
+We incorporate the knockoff method into the Bayesian framework and propose a more powerful BKF, where the knockoff variables, instead of being generated only once and fixed, are iteratively updated in the Gibbs sampling steps.
 Under the Bayesian model, we develop an MCMC data augmentation algorithm to obtain posterior samples of knockoff variables and parameters.
-Based on a probability inequality deduced from the flip-sign property of feature statistics and the equivalent definition of the Bayesian FDR, we are able to estimate the upper bound of the Bayesian FDR for any sets of features.
-As a result, the estimation of the non-null feature set is translated to a knapsack problem and we develop a greedy selection procedure with control of the Bayesian FDR.
-Experiments show that BKF generally possesses higher power in identifying non-null features and lower probability of making false discoveries than existing knockoff filters and Bayesian approaches, especially in the extreme case where sample size is not large, the true number of non-null features is small and the correlations among original features are strong.
-In real data analysis, it is shown that BKF yields reasonable results which can be clearly visualized, allowing easier interpretations and decision making than existing knockoff filters.
+Based on a probability inequality deduced from the flip-sign property of feature statistics and the equivalent definition of the Bayesian FDR, we are able to estimate the upper bound of the Bayesian FDR.
+As a result, the estimation of the non-null feature set is translated to a knapsack problem and we develop a greedy selection algorithm to obtain the Bayesian estimator with control of the Bayesian FDR.
+Experiments show that BKF generally possesses high power in identifying non-null features and lower probability of making false discoveries than existing knockoff filters and Bayesian variable selection approaches, especially in the cases where the sample size is not large, the true number of non-null features is small and the correlations among original features are strong.
+Our BKF is also robust against misspecification of the distribution of covariates.
+As illustrated in real data analysis, the BKF yields reasonable results which can be clearly visualized, allowing easier interpretations and decision making than existing knockoff filters.

 \begin{appendices}